What is the Best Fishing Cooler?

 Common elements such as sun or water exposure can be amplified, especially in marine settings with sand, saltwater, and potentially high winds.
 Also, since in many scenarios the fishing cooler will be fully exposed to the sun, it is important to have very good insulation performance to help maximize the ice life for the contents inside.

 Depending on how long you plan to be on the water and what sort of size and exposure limits you are after, many conventional coolers simply won’t do.
 Because of this, several ice chest companies have created marine-oriented coolers that are better optimized to deal with the unique challenges of being on the water.

-For convenience, we have listed out our choices for the best fishing cooler in an easy to read table.
+For convenience, we have listed our choices for the best fishing cooler in an easy-to-read table.
 If you wish to read up on more details about what we feel needs to be included in a fishing cooler and also more thorough reviews of each of the coolers we chose skip below to the bottom of the article.

 Our Top Rated Fishing Coolers

 As mentioned above, fishing coolers are loaded with unique specifications and features that make them best suited for life on the water.

 Common special features include:

 - Specialized surface paint and material that can hold up to sun exposure without fading